Short-Lived Feature Branches

 The latter leaves no trace if there’s nothing to merge in from the other branch.

 Really though Developers work on their own workstations.
-That is both in working copy, and in local clones/branches:
+That is both for their “working copy” as well as their local Git clones complete with branches:

-The white dots are just general development work, and the green dot is the same but validated by a build that passes, a commit, and possibly a push to somewhere.
+The white dots are just general development work (save files from the IDE), and the green dot is the same but validated by a local build that passes and a maybe a local commit.

 While each developer works, they maintain a local clone of the master/trunk and their own short-lived feature branch only.
 Indeed for a period of time, their short-lived feature branch may not yet exist in the shared origin repo.